Skip to content

 There are three other stops between the airport and the Catalonia Square, and two when going the opposite direction.
 The stops, tickets and more information can be found here.
 There is a luggage rack inside the bus.
 Local traffic cards are not valid in Aerobús.

-• A cheaper option than Aerobús, is the bus line number 46, that goes from terminal 1 and 2 to Plaça Espanya.
-Check schedules at TMB.cat.
-Night buses N17 or N18 go to Catalonia Square.
+• Local bus: A cheaper option than Aerobús, is the bus line number 46, that goes from terminal 1 and 2 to Plaça Espanya.
 There aren't any luggage racks available like in Aerobús.
 Therefore, if you travel with plenty of luggage, a local bus might be uncomfortable.

 • Metro is also an option.
 It's more expensive than a normal metro ride, since a special Airport metro ticket is needed.
 The line L9 doesn't go to the city center, but you can change to other lines closer to the city.
 There are metro stations in both terminals.